scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 - **Metrics** coming from our microservices
 - **Bytecode** and **native** built Java apps

-Well it's not a big deal and this already exists:
+Well, it's not a big deal and this already exists:

 - ***Spring Boot*** and ***Micrometer*** enable metrics exposure of Java applications
-- Python code instrumented with ***prometheus_client*** library can expose metrics to prometheus
+- Python code instrumented with ***prometheus_client*** library can expose metrics to Prometheus
 - I explained and scripted a complete Kubernetes stack installation in a previous article: [Locally install Kubernetes, Prometheus, and Grafana](https://scalastic.io/install-kubernetes/)
 - ***Spring Boot Native*** can build either natively or in Bytecode any Java app

 > info "Spring Versions"
 >
-> We'll be using the latest development versions of Spring Experimental stack as it's continuously fix bugs and
+> We'll be using the latest development versions of Spring Experimental stack as it's continuously fixing bugs and
-> improve performances.
+> improving performances.
 However, you have to keep in mind this is still a Beta version and does not represent a final step:
 > - Spring Boot `2.5.0-RC1`
 > - Spring Native `0.10.0-SNAPSHOT`